Apothecary

 What element is Dill associated with?

-Dill is associated with the Fire element and the sign of Gemini, and resonates with the Sacral chakra.
+Dill is associated with the Fire element, the sign of Gemini, and resonates with the Sacral chakra.

 What planet rules Dill?